Reliable high speed internet for liveaboard cruisers

 Satellite - the biggest advantage is satellite can be used pretty much anywhere, as long as you have an open view of the sky.
 The biggest drawback is satellite is literally the most expensive way to connect, and the connection speeds are like using archaic dial-up.
 Even with an Unlimited data plan, our IridiumGo can only support light internet browsing and text only email.
 It definitely cant be used for video conferencing or sharing of large files, which means it can’t be used to conduct routine business.
 That said, it can support global voice calls (paid per minute), SMS, GRIB weather downloads, and GPS tracking, which are all very useful for traveling offshore or in places with no mobile reception.
 We do have an IridiumGo with an Unlimited data plan through PredictWind, but this solution is primarily for safety and emergency use.
 It simply cannot be relied on to meet our needs for full time remote work or homeschooling.

 SpaceX's Starlink - is still a relatively new, low-latency high speed satellite internet service that is in beta in the US and is promising in terms of potential to deliver broadband internet speeds that rival 4G and even 5G speeds.
-The service is still limited and requires users to register their device to a specific geolocation, which SpaceX refers to as a “cell.”
-If you attempt to move the Starlink device outside the registered location, you won’t be able to get a connection.
 According to Elon Musk, Starlink is not meant to replace broadband or mobile data, but to expand the availability of internet in underserved geographies.
-When or if Starlink is ever enabled to support mobile use, we will definitely revisit adding this service to our setup.

 Smart Phone Hotspot - I already have a mobile phone with unlimited data and hotspot, so why not just use it?
 After all, a smartphone will deliver fast internet at 4G or even 5G speeds.
 And while that isn’t quite as fast as land based broadband, it’s pretty darn close and way faster than satellite and fully mobile.
 Unfortunately, there are two major drawbacks to using your mobile phone’s hotspot for your primary internet solution: